 “Two-thousand-dollars, I’m told.”

 “My Grandma’s a proud woman, Mister Gideon.
 She won’t take this.”
 He stuffed the money back into the satchel and offered it back to Gideon.

 “Shouldn’t she be the one to make that decision?”

-Jackson dabbed at his wound again, and then said, “Where did you get all this money?”
+Jackson dabbed at his wound again, then said, “Where did you get all this money?”

-The full moon shone like a polished gem in the dark, night sky causing long slithers of light to filter through the tree's leaves.
-At the corner of his eye, the wavering, light between two large trees that grew at the edge of the ruts suddenly disappeared then reappeared again, followed closely by the sound of breaking twigs.
-He stopped in mid-stride, his ears straining through the darkness for another sound.
-A long moment passed before he took in a quick breath.
+The full moon shone like a polished gem in the dark, night sky causing long slithers of light to filter through the tree’s leaves.
+At the corner of his eye, the moonlight that drifted between two large trees that grew at the edge of the ruts suddenly disappeared then reappeared again, followed closely by the sound of breaking twigs.
+Gideon stopped in mid-stride, his ears straining through the darkness for another sound.
+A long moment passed before he drew in a quick breath.
 A short-eared rabbit, or brown fox — or more of Scott’s vermin, he mused.
 To quieten his thoughts, he slowly eased a Colt from its holster.

-“If ya wanna’ keep breathing, mister you better drop that gun,” came a voice from the shadows.
+“If ya wanna’ keep breathin’, mister, you better drop that gun,” came a voice from the shadows.

 “And the belt holdin’ the other,” said a second voice.
 “We’ve gotcha’ lined, so drop ‘em now and the rifle across your back.”